12 Keys Rohypnol Abuse Treatment Center

 - Heart Problems

 Additionally, some people going through withdrawal from Rohypnol and other Benzodiazepines may commit suicide or violent acts against themselves or others.
-People who quit suddenly on their own, without getting professional help in a Rohypnol abuse treatment program, are more likely to experience these side effects.
+People who quit suddenly on their own, without getting professional help in a Rohypnol addiction rehab center in Florida, are more likely to experience these side effects.

 What Are the Stages of Rohypnol Withdrawal?